nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 date: "2018-08-29"
 ---

-This tutorial explains how to build a Nextstrain site for the Zika virus.
+This tutorial explains how to create a Nextstrain build for the Zika virus.
-We will first build a site step-by-step using an example data set.
+We will first make the build step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script.

 If you have not already, [install augur and auspice](/docs/getting-started/installation).